| What is a penalty notice? |

 | Can someone else act on my behalf during a screening review or hearing review appointment? |

 Yes.
-You will need to authorize someone to act as your representative during a screening review or hearing review appointment.
-Please complete the Authorization to Act as an Agent form and submit to Enforcement Services prior to the scheduled appointment.
+You may authorize someone to act as your representative when submitting a screening review or attending a hearing review appointment on your behalf.
+To do so, you must complete the appropriate Authorization to Act as an Agent form:

 |